devghost/statemachines/README.md

-# statemachines
+# Statemachines

-Fiddling with finite state machines
+Fiddling with finite state machines in JavaScript